vbatools/UserForms-Class-Modern-Style-VBA/README.md

 ## Examples

 The repository includes a test form (`frmTest.frm`) demonstrating the capabilities of the class.
 You can use this as a reference for implementing the styling in your own projects.

+## Accessing Individual Controls

+The clsModernStyle class provides methods to access individual styled controls:

+- `getItemByIndex(index As Integer) As clsModernStyle` - Returns a control style object by its index position
+- `getItemByName(Name As String) As clsModernStyle` - Returns a control style object by its name

+These methods allow you to programmatically modify the appearance or behavior of specific controls after the initial styling has been applied.

+## Additional Properties

+The class also provides the following properties for managing and retrieving information about styled controls:

+- `Count As Byte` - Returns the total number of styled controls in the collection
+- `Items As Collection` - Returns the collection of all styled control objects
+- `Version As String` - Returns version information about the clsModernStyle class